Puppy Potty Training

 One of THE number one questions I get asked is how to successfully potty train a puppy!
 So many people have puppies, adolescent or even adult dogs who sneak off and potty in other rooms or behind the sofa.

 I have 2 dogs under the age of one year old, so potty training is an essential skill around my house!
 And, I have always been very successful with house training my dogs.
 When my oldest dog (who is now 11) was a puppy, he only had 3 accidents in the house and had full reign of my home, by himself, by time he was 16 weeks.
+And for a great video series that shows you how to potty train, as well as other puppy training basics, click here.

 How Do I Potty Train My Puppy?